NicolaSansom/CSS-Grid/03 - CSS Grid Fundamentals/readme.md

 After applying grid the next step is split the items up into sections there are varying ways this can be done.

-## Explicitly stating how big you want each of the section of grid to be
+## Explicitly stating how big you want each of the sections of grid to be

 `grid-template-columns: 100px 100px 100px;` Takes the direct children of the parent(grid items) and puts them within three columns each a 100px wide , automatically creating a new row for additional elements once again with three columns each a 100px.